Simhyeon/gcalc/docs/meta.md

 # TODO

+* [-] Make several arguemtns as global for maintainability
+	- You can't because, subcommand parsing only get's sub command matches not whole matches...

+* [ ] Ok, this crate has some missing contexts...
+	- This calculator is not about at least once.
+	- But about how many chances are needed if we want users to get an item.
+	- Thus, geometric sequence is also a solution for only a single time
+	- But, if the answer is about at least once, then it is much more easier
+	- Of course, it will not work will dynamic calculation though,
+	- I can also modify the case for at "least once".

 * [ ] Make crate compatible with docs.rs
 * [ ] Probe if library usage is ergonmic enough
 * [ ] Create website
 	* [x] Segregate www directory
 	* [ ] Maybe github pages? -> This is somewhat important for show & prove perspective

 * [ ] Use github release api for automated draft

 # Why I ditched csv crate and used cindex instead